 125,000 BTU Heater (2,000 sq. ft)

-I was originally going to list just two models, but this Pro-Temp deserves a recommendation too.
+I was originally going to list just two model types, but this Pro-Temp deserves a recommendation too.

 Type #2: Convection Propane Heaters

 Convection heaters are a great option for heating smaller-sized garages or workshops.
 They radiate heat in a 360° radius.

 If you’re able to place them in the center of your space they are fantastic at quickly heating up a room.
 Their variable temperature gauges also make it easy to control the heat.
 Something you’ll be thankful for once they really get going!